ome/training-scripts/maintenance/preparation/cleanup.md

  - Create Metaphase tag to be added in workshop
  - Add Rating of 5 to at least 1 Prometaphase, Metaphase & Anaphase images
  - Create rendering settings for some users on trainer-1's images
+ - Create rendering settings for trainer-1 on images of all users

 Cleanup
 -------